 Interest in socially-minded business is coming from several directions at once.
 Consumers are pushing businesses to incorporate social and economic considerations into their business models, and non-profits are looking for innovative ways to pursue their social or environmental mission.
 In rural areas in particular, a decline in government resources and philanthropic dollars is forcing leaders and organizations to consider ways to use the power of the marketplace to advance their cause.

-Social enterprise is catching on in Appalachia and the rural Southeast.
-While it is a small segment of the region’s overall economy, we see the acceleration of the social enterprise sector as a crucial driver of economic transition Social enterprises capitalize on growing consumer demand for values-oriented goods and services.
+These trends are creating more entry points for entrepreneurs and non-profits interested in pursuing social enterprise as a market-based solution to social needs and problems.
+While it currently remains a small segment of the overall economy of Appalachia, we see the acceleration of the social enterprise sector as a crucial driver of economic transition.
 They offer an opportunity for the region’s many non-profits with revenue-generating activities to sustain and expand their services and products.
 For the region’s many entrepreneurs and small businesses with social missions, a social enterprise model makes it possible to make ends meet and begin to fill the gaps in rural social and environmental services.
 In persistently distressed communities, social enterprises can explore and grow market opportunities that wouldn’t exist otherwise.
 And by pursuing double or triple bottom line results, social enterprises and social entrepreneurs act as change agents, gradually shifting the region’s economy toward one that promotes sustainability and broadly shared benefits.

 Our goal is that social entrepreneurs and socially-minded business leaders achieve stronger financial and social bottom lines.